One of the simplest ways to gauge how you're doing is to ask, and in marketing, this usually ends up as a survey.

 - Determine how you will deliver the survey.
 Will it be embedded on your website, landing page, email, etc.?

-To create your survey we will be using an Act-On form.
-Click Content > Forms > New Form to get started.
+To create your survey we will be using an Act-On Form.
+To get started, click Content > Forms > Create form (top right) see the Forms Composer User Guide:

 Once finished you designing the survey, it's time to distribute it.
 You have a few options when it comes to getting your survey out: